AlfaOrionis/AlfaOrionis/README.md

 #

-<a style="font-weight: bold" href="https://motorcycleshop.herokuapp.com/">Online Motorcycle Shop</a> 🏍️🛒
+<a href="https://motorcycleshop.herokuapp.com/">Online Motorcycle Shop</a> 🏍️🛒

 <p>An online motorcycle shop where u can create an account, make an order, and as an administrator u can add and delete products, brands, and categories.</p>

 <br />
+• Creating an account
 https://user-images.githubusercontent.com/93833984/163377253-07acc3bc-4058-47fd-a0c9-e557627d3152.mp4